w3c/wai-curricula/content/designer/navigation.md

 Courses based on this module should:

-* explain strategies that people with disabilities use to navigate multi page websites and applications
+* explain strategies that people with disabilities use to navigate websites and applications
 * describe accessible behaviors, visual affordances, and interaction patterns of navigation menus, including static navigation menus, fly-out menus, and mega menus

 ## Learning Outcomes for Module

 Students should be able to:

-* explain strategies that people with disabilities use to navigate multipage websites and applications
+* explain strategies that people with disabilities use to navigate websites and applications
 * design user interfaces that support different types of navigation mechanisms, including menus, tables of contents, and site maps
 * define keyboard, mouse, and touch interactions for menus and other navigation mechanisms
 * provide clear and consistent visual cues for menus, menu item states, and other navigation mechanisms